-Acting ABARES Executive Director, Peter Gooday, said the Fishery status reports 2016 showed that of the 93 fish stocks reviewed, across the 22 Commonwealth fisheries, 66 stocks (or 71 per cent) were both not overfished and not subject to overfishing.
+ABARES Executive Director, Steve Hatfield-Dodds, said the Fishery status reports 2017 showed that of the 94 fish stocks reviewed across the 22 fisheries managed both solely and jointly by the Australian Government, 65 stocks (or 69 per cent) were both not overfished and not subject to overfishing.

-Mr Gooday noted that for the third consecutive year there were no stocks classified as subject to overfishing in any fisheries managed solely by the Australian government.
-This is an important measure of management performance, in terms of ensuring the levels of harvest are sustainable.
+Dr Hatfield-Dodds noted that for the fourth consecutive year there were no stocks classified as subject to overfishing in any fisheries managed solely by the Australian government—a measure important in ensuring sustainable levels of harvest.

-“However, there are a number of stocks managed solely by the Australian government that remain classified as overfished and where there is uncertainty about whether the current level of fishing mortality will allow the stocks to rebuild.
-All overfished stocks are subject to rebuilding strategies and the Australian Fisheries Management Authority continues to work with stakeholders to achieve the objectives of these strategies.
+“However, a number of stocks managed solely by the Australian Government remain classified as overfished and it is uncertain whether stocks will rebuild under the current level of fishing mortality.
+The Australian Fisheries Management Authority continues to work with stakeholders on rebuilding strategies for overfished stocks.

-“There is also one stock that is internationally managed and where the fish stocks are fished by several nations—bigeye tuna in the western and central Pacific Ocean—that is both subject to overfishing and overfished.
+“There is also one stock that is internationally managed and fished by several nations—bigeye tuna in the western and central Pacific Ocean—that is both subject to overfishing and overfished.
 Yellowfin tuna in the Indian Ocean is also subject to overfishing.

-“The reports consider the economic performance of Commonwealth fisheries.
-These fisheries generated $348.0 million in gross value of production (GVP) in 2014–15, which is 22 per cent of Australia’s total wild capture fisheries GVP of $1.6 billion.
+“The reports also look at the economic performance of Commonwealth fisheries, with $439 million generated in gross value of production (GVP) in 2015–16.
+This represents 26 per cent of Australia’s total wild capture fisheries GVP of $1.7 billion.

 This report forms part of a suite of ABARES publications that provide a comprehensive and multidimensional account of the trends and outlook for Australian fisheries.

 For a copy of the report visit ABARES Publications.